 Submit an Enrolment Variation form.
 If there is room in the subject, you meet the pre-requisite requirements and semester has not yet commenced, then you will be assisted to enrol in the subject.
 If the subject is already full then you will be added to the wait list.

 - I was unsuccessful in Round 1 for Semester 2 subjects - do I need to do anything to be considered in Round 2 Selection?

 Yes - if you wish to be considered during Round 2 you will need to re-enrol in the subject when it opens for Round 2 applications.

 - I missed the Round 2 application deadline - what do I do?

 Submit an Enrolment Variation form.
 If there is room in the subject, you meet the pre-requisite requirements and semester has not yet commenced then you will be assisted to enrol in the subject.
 If the subject is already full then you will be added to the wait list.

 - I really want to do a quota subject but don't meet the pre-requisite requirements.
 What can I do?

 If you do not have the prerequisites for a subject and wish to apply, you will need to obtain written coordinator approval to enrol in the subject.
 Please note that it is unlikely that subject coordinators will grant a prerequisite waiver unless they are satisfied that you have background knowledge equivalent to the subject’s prerequisites.
 Once you have received coordinator approval, you need to submit an Enrolment Variation form.
 Note that obtaining a requisite waiver to apply for the subject does not guarantee a place in the subject; it simply allows you to be considered in the selection process.

 - I need to do this subject to complete my major.
 Is this considered during selection?

-If you have nominated the major on your study plan and already successfully completed at least one core subject at the time of selection, you will be given priority during selection rounds for other core subjects in that major.
-You still need to ensure you follow the application process in a timely manner.
+If you have declared the major on your study plan and already successfully completed at least one core subject of the major at the time of selection, you will be given priority during selection rounds for other core subjects in that major.
+To be given this priority, you need to ensure you apply on time.